 - Legal deposit Web Archive

 - Guide to Manuscript Collections, which has inventories of recent manuscript accessions.

-In our main catalogue you will find records for printed material we have that relate to the referendum.
+In Library Search you will find records for printed material we have that relate to the referendum.

-There are a variety of ways to find referendum-related material in the main catalogue.
+There are a variety of ways to find referendum-related material using Library Search.
 Most of what is searchable is published — as opposed to archives and manuscripts that are unpublished — and may be in print or digital format.
-Some items have been given a specific catalogue reference to make them easier to find.
+Some items have been given a specific reference to make them easier to find.

-In the simple search, try selecting 'title' from the drop down box (it may be there already).
+In the Advanced Search, after selecting 'Library Collections' as the 'Search Scope', try selecting 'title' from the drop down box.
 Then type 'Scottish Independence Referendum 2014 Collection' in the search box.
 This should give you a growing number of hits for material in different formats.

-You can also search for 'Scottish Independence Referendum' material using subject searches and combinations of keywords.
+You can also search for 'Scottish Independence Referendum' material using subject searches and combinations of keywords in the Advanced Search.

-For example, if you go to the advanced search page and choose 'subject' from the drop down box, then type in one of these phrases, you should find more material that may be of interest:
+For example, if you choose 'subject' from the drop down box, then type in one of these phrases, you should find more material that may be of interest:

 Decentralisation in government-Great Britain